Skip to content

 This ensures critical workflows (sending customer notifications) continue even if a provider has an outage.

-Develop your own plugins and submit to the marketplace.
+Develop your own plugins with the open @repairops/plugin-sdk package and submit them to the marketplace.

 SDK includes:

-• Event hooks (ticket created, status changed, payment processed)
+• Lifecycle event subscriptions (ticket created, status changed, payment received, and more)

 1. Navigate to ShopActive Plugins